tomseipp/tomseipp.github.io/_hobby_projects/Website.md

 ---
-title: "Drone Controller Design"
+title: "This Website"
-collection: academic_projects
+collection: hobby_projects
 author_profile: true
-overview: "The developmet of a drone control system and kalman filter.
-Obtained 90% when submitted for a 3rd year assignment"
+overview: "The production of this website!!"
 languages: "HTML + Markdown"
+dates: 2023
 ---